jackson-07/calendar/README.md

 ### Calendar

-A small calendar SPA using React for the first time.# calendar
+A small calendar SPA using React for the first time.